GASVIC/PitParts/PitParts_Prices.md

 ### Pit Parts - Gilbert & Sullivan Orchestrations

-Prices are currently being held at the same level as previously operated.
-However, prices are subject to alteration without notice.
+Prices are subject to alteration without notice.

-### DEPOSIT:
+### ADVANCE:
-AUD280 payable with Application, prior to despatch of music.
-Deposit refundable in full or part after return of the music and payment of the hire account.
-Do not deduct from the hire fee payment.
+25% of total hire charges, payable with Application, prior to despatch of music.

 ### MINIMUM HIRE:
-There is a minimum hire of four (4) weeks @ AUD280 (AUD70 per week), thereafter weekly or part thereof @ AUD25.
+There is a minimum hire of four (4) weeks = AUD280 (@ AUD70 per week), thereafter
+weekly or part thereof @ AUD25.
 Music and all material must be returned within seven (7) days of the last performance.

+### TRIAL BY JURY
+This opera only is charged at 50% of the above rate = AUD140 (@ AUD35 per week), and thereafter @ AUD10 per week or part thereof.

 ### HIRE FEE ACCOUNT:
 Forwarded toward the end of the hire period, and must be paid within seven (7) days of final performance.
 DO NOT deduct the Deposit from the Hire Fee.

-### HANDLING FEE:
-AUD20

 ### FREIGHT CHARGES:
 All Freight Charges are payable by the Hirer, who may nominate the mode of despatch in writing, or you may discuss the matter with us.
 If post is used it is advisable to use INSURED REGISTERED POST (Value AUD1000), as losses have been experienced in this area.
 Rates should be